jmateusms/moviepoll-bot/README.md

 ## To do

-- Convert dummy debug commands to use SQL database.
+- Convert dummy debug commands to use PostgreSQL database.
 - Add inline functionality to search for movies in IMDb.
 - Save movie winners to history (if user enables this).